 There’s no reason not to put something in writing.
 If you think of a good (and legal!) reason, please email that suggestion to us!

 Clearly set forth all the parties to the contract.
 What is your part?
 What is the other party’s part?
 Who is the buyer?
 Who is the seller?
 Are the parties individuals or business entities or both?
 If you want the individual and business entity bound by the terms of the contract, ensure all are parties.

-Identify the parties in the very beginning of the contract.
-Doesn’t have to something crazy either.
+Identify the parties at the very beginning of the contract.
+Doesn’t have to be something crazy either.
 One or two sentences would do it.
 As long as it’s clear.

 3. Define what each party is required to do (or not do) as part of the Agreement:

 This is also known as consideration.
 Make sure everyone’s legal obligation is clearly set forth.
 This includes terms like the price, services, goods, etc. Define what the parties are obligated to do (or not do) as their part of the bargain.

 4. Include all key terms: